Music Library facilities

 All staff and students at Cardiff University and the National Museum of Wales can use the Music Library with full privileges.
 Members of the public are welcome to use the Music Library's resources in house during weekday business hours.

-External membership schemes are available, including our Alumni scheme.
+Community membership schemes are available, including our Alumni scheme.
 Library cards for alumni are issued at Senghennydd Library.
 You will need your alumni card and one form of photo ID.
-There is a charge of £10 for twelve months' library membership, which entitles you to borrow up to four standard loan items.
+There is a charge of £10 for twelve months' library membership, which entitles you to borrow up to six standard loan items.

 Reciprocal borrowing schemes also exist between the Music Library and the Royal Welsh College of Music and Drama, and between Cardiff University and Cardiff Metropolitan University.
 Cardiff University is a participant in both the UK Interlending and SCONUL schemes.